What Is Overselling?

-It basically applies to the disk space only.
-Specifically, it applies to the bandwidth, but in realism these days there are so many bandwidths available, that it does not matter exterior of DDoS mitigation.
+It applies to the disk space only.
+Specifically, it applies to the bandwidth, but in realism these days there are so many bandwidths available, that it does not matter the exterior of DDoS mitigation.

 So let us use shared hosting (aka reseller hosting) as an example.
 There are four concepts to be considered: